koenrane/KR-new-site/content/Gradient routing.md

 ![](https://assets.turntrout.com/static/images/posts/split_capabilities.avif)
 Figure: By the usual practice of training capabilities all at once (but localized), the model becomes competent.
 By deleting the undesired capabilities, the AI becomes safer.

 AI systems could be deployed using a [“principle of least capability”](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 For each AI application or end user, we ask: What “risky” capabilities are required?
-Unnecessary capabilities are ablated.
+Then we ablate the unnecessary ones.
 Furthermore, if we can localize dangerous capabilities, we can demonstrate that the model cannot reliably and inconspicuously perform certain harmful behaviors (like domination of humans).
 For example, such incapacities could be demonstrated via adversarial fine-tuning attacks.

 # Conclusion

-Gradient routing is a qualitatively different way of training neural nets that seems relevant to hard problems in AI safety.
-We are excited about this, and many ideas about where to go from here.
+Gradient routing enables data-driven supervision of neural net internals.
+This supervision works even when data labeling is imperfect, a property that seems relevant to hard problems in AI safety.
+If it works, we can imagine many possible applications.

 We think the most likely failure mode of the gradient routing agenda is that the alignment tax of inducing useful structure in neural nets is too high to be competitive with conventional training methods.
 This tax could be because the desired structure is "unnatural" with respect to neural net inductive biases.
 Or, the tax could be because gradient routing itself is an ineffective way of inducing useful structure.
 We expect to get a better sense of this soon by improving on ERA for unlearning and developing our ideas about RL applications.